Neihtq/pose-deck/README.md

   `swift test` in `ios/PoseDeckCore/` for the logic core.
 Configure the dev API base URL in `Config.xcconfig`.

-> **Dev environment note:** Docker Desktop is org-gated on this machine, so local
-> backend development uses the **bare PocketBase binary** rather than the
-> `compose.dev.yml` Docker stack.
-The compose files are still the source of truth
-> for production deployment on TrueNAS; they just are not used for day-to-day local
-> dev here.
-See `backend/README.md` for how to run the binary directly.

 ## Documentation

 - [`docs/PROJECT_PLAN.md`](docs/PROJECT_PLAN.md) — execution plan: repo structure,